The verdict

 What AI consistently says

-- +Clean, album-oriented user interface
+- +Clean, music-centric interface without podcast clutter

 What AI doesn't mention